 The 50th state of the union and former monarchy, Hawaii, is composed of six major islands and sits far out in the Pacific Ocean.
 Kauai, Oahu, Molokai, Lanai, Maui and Hawaii's Big Island form the archipelago.

-The Aloha State, which lays claim to both surfing and the hula, joined the U.S. a half century ago in 1959.
+The Aloha State, which lays claim to both surfing and the hula, joined the U.S. in 1959.
 Hawaii's closest neighboring state is California, but the distance doesn't seem very neighborly.
-Honolulu is 2,556 miles from Los Angeles, and other "nearby" countries are quite far off: The distance to Tahiti is 2,796 miles, and it's 3,862 miles to Tokyo.
+Honolulu is 2,556 miles from Los Angeles.
 Historically the islands were difficult to access, but modern technology has made them easily reachable; a flight to Honolulu from Los Angeles takes around five and a half hours.